kanadino/kanadino.github.io/index.md

 ### VOLUNTEER EXPERIENCE
 - **Fall 2022 and Winter 2023 Orientation volunteer**
     - Held a presentation with other volunteers on the university’s facilities and how to adapt the university
-    - Answered freshmen’s questions at the info tent
+    - Answered first-year students' questions at the info tent
-    - Worked as a tour guide to help freshmen explore the campus during the orientation event
+    - Worked as a tour guide to help first-year students explore the campus during the orientation event
     - Worked as homeroom facilitator on orientation day to ensure the event ran smoothly

 - **Volunteered in student union during Fall 2022 and Winter 2023**
     - Worked as a photographer for the UMSU Halloween event
-    - As a volunteer supervisor at the Christmas event, answered questions from students and volunteers and made the event ran smoothly
+    - As a volunteer supervisor at the Christmas event answered questions from students and volunteers and made the event ran smoothly